augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/api.md

 * **Endpoint**: `GET /api/business/{tenantId}/data/{resource}/{recordId}`
 * **Description**: Retrieve a specific record by its primary key.
 * **Response**: `200 OK` with JSON object of the record.
 If the record includes any fields that are lists or objects (JSONB columns), they will appear as nested JSON.
-* **Errors**: `404 Not Found` if no record with that ID exists for this tenant/resource, `403 Forbidden` if the user doesn’t have access to that record (shouldn’t happen if token’s tenant matches, but could if additional row-level permission logic existed).
+* **Errors**: `404 Not Found` if no record with that ID exists for this tenant/resource, `403 Forbidden` if the user doesn't have access to that record (shouldn't happen if token's tenant matches, but could if additional row-level permission logic existed).

 #### Update Record